mozilla/openwebapps/docs/TECH_INTRO.md

 ### Overview

-This proposal defines an *Installable Web Application* in terms of the existing web technology stack.
+This proposal defines an *Open Web Application* in terms of the existing web technology stack.
 These applications leverage the HTML5 specification, which describes how a web browser can provide local storage, offline access to applications and data, geolocation services, and rich 2D and 3D graphics capabilities.

-Installable Web Applications build upon this HTML5 foundation by adding easy launching, an explicit installation flow, and verification of user registration between stores and applications (enabling proof of purchase).
+Open Web Applications build upon this HTML5 foundation by adding easy launching, an explicit installation flow, and verification of user registration between stores and applications (enabling proof of purchase).
 This basic set of interactions requires no new browser features and should work in any modern web browser.
 Richer interactions are also described which would be made possible by native browser support (that may be built-in, or supplied via browser extensions).

 Using this system, a user can navigate through a collection of applications in a store or directory, select one to install, provide payment information if needed, and receive the installed application into a "dashboard" that holds all of his or her applications.
 When the user subsequently launches the application (by mouse, keyboard, or followed link), the application should be able to verify the user's ownership immediately, so that the user experiences a "one click" launch into a personalized application.

 It is not a goal of this proposal to explain how an all-HTML5 application can be downloaded to a desktop computer and subsequently protected from copying.
 The focus of the payment proposal is on online verification of user proof-of-install, or proof-of-purchase (in other words, how web apps can work with a <a href="http://en.wikipedia.org/wiki/Key_server_%28software_licensing%29">license server</a>).

-The basic set of concepts required to enable Installable Web Applications are:
+The basic set of concepts required to enable Open Web Applications are:

 * **Application manifests**, which describes the location, requirements, and capabilities of an application.